Brennan Gilmore: Resolution

 In April 2022, Infowars filed for Chapter 11 bankruptcy in Texas, delaying civil litigation while reorganizing its finances.
 Based in Austin, Infowars claims assets of $50,000 or less with potential liabilities of $1–10 million.

 The Gilmore suit opened up further successful litigation — with massive financial judgments determined — against Jones related to his reporting of the Sandy Hook Elementary School shooting.

-Musician career
+Music career

 Growing up in Lexington, Gilmore benefited from, and was influenced by the many other established musicians in the area, including Will Lee, Larry Keel, Mike Seeger, and Gary and Rooster Ruley.
 He is a multi-instrumentalist—performing on guitar, mandolin, banjo, and violin—and singer, who often provides lead vocals.
 Since forming Concordia Discors ("harmony of discordant elements") in high school, he has originated a number musical groups (while performing in others).
 As a songwriter, Foreign service assignments to Africa "have provided plenty of inspiration" for his original tunes.
 His "Kakuma" released in 2008 "delivers a chilling tale of a conflict zone in Sudan from a Blue Ridge front porch."
 As Gilmore states: